MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-locked.md

 ![Personalise blocked](media/personalization-blocked.png "Personalise lock")

-The reason for this is that the Role Centre or profile that is currently associated with your user account modifies this page specifically for your role.
+The reason for this is that the Role Centre or role that is currently associated with your user account modifies this page specifically for your role.
 Please contact your administrator for assistance or, if it makes sense, try switching to a Role Centre (from  [**My Settings**](https://businesscentral.dynamics.com?page=9176 "Go directly to your user settings page in Business Central")) that does include role-tailoring for this page.

 ## <a name="see-also"></a>See Also
 [Personalising Your Workspace](ui-personalization-manage.md)